AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-MatrixLibrary.markdown

 ## Summing the matrix values

 Values contained in a matrix may be summed up.
-This will be useful to evaluate the cost function when a network will has to learn:
+This will be useful to evaluate the cost function when training a neural network:

 ```Smalltalk
 MMatrix>>sum